MohamedElashri/tree/README.md

 # Show hidden files
 tree -a

-# Combine options together
+# Combine options
-tre -a -L 3 /path/to/directory
+tree -a -L 3 /path/to/directory
 ```

 ## Differences from Original Tree Command
 This implementation focuses on core functionality and differs from the original `tree` command in several ways:
 1. Simplified option set (only -L, -a, and -h are supported)
 2. Default depth of 2 levels (matches original tree)
 3. Basic color scheme focusing on main file types
 4. Simplified output formatting

 ## Limitations
 - Designed for Linux systems (No BSD/MacOS)
 - Does not support all options available in the original tree command
 - May not handle all special characters in filenames